cjripple/DH110-SEM1F/portfolio/README.md

 ## Clear Design Statement

 I wish to implement a "Get Help" page that puts the most commonly asked questions in one spot.
-This is beucause the current navigation menu is cluttered nad looks different on certain pages.
+This is becuase the current navigation menu is cluttered nad looks different on certain pages.
+This will bridge the gap and assist older adults, impatient users, and people who are on the go.

 ## Competitor Analysis